mui/mui-x/docs/data/charts/axis/axis.md

 ## Axis customization

-Beside the impact of axis definition on the rendered chart, you can also customize the axis rendering.
+You can further customize the axis rendering besides the axis definition.

 ### Position

-To do that, charts components provide 4 props names `topAxis`, `rightAxis`, `bottomAxis`, and `leftAxis` allowsing to define the 4 axis of the chart.
+Charts components provide 4 props: `topAxis`, `rightAxis`, `bottomAxis`, and `leftAxis` allowing to define the 4 axes of the chart.
 Those pros can accept three type of value:

-- `null` to do not display any axis
+- `null` to not display the axis
 - `string` which should correspond to the id of a `xAxis` for top and bottom.
 Or to the id of a `yAxis` for left and right.
 - `object` which will be passed as props to `<XAxis />` or `<YAxis />`.
 It allows to specify which axis should be represent, and to customize the design of the axis.